Site Index • Wiki • Blog

 "waiting months" and

 compensates the other with military salary increases.
-See the
+There is no

-choose Hypothetical Method over Dual Coverture unless one is
+choose Hypothetical Method over Dual Coverture Value unless one is

 intentionally choosing inequity.